Inside secret conference rooms at Samsung’s Suwon Headquarters in South Korea, their next flagship, the Samsung Galaxy S8 is being passed around.

 Following the fiery disaster that was the Note 7, the team of engineers working on the Galaxy S8 are hard at work to ensure the phone becomes a runaway success, nothing less is demanded.

-Initially slated for a February 26 launch in Barcelona, the Galaxy S8 launch is said to have been pushed back to sometime in April – giving the company two extra months to dot all their I’s and cross all their T’s.
+Initially slated for a February 26 launch in Barcelona, the Galaxy S8 launch is said to have been pushed back to sometime in late March – giving the company two extra months to dot all their I’s and cross all their T’s.

 If you are a fan of the Note 7’s design, good news, we expect the S8 to take Samsung’s curved form factor even further.

 Industry sources tell GadgetMatch, the next Samsung phone will come in two sizes.
 One that’s as big as this year’s S7 and the other as large as the S7 Edge.
 This means that while you’re not getting bigger phones both S8 models will have larger displays.

 The display on the Galaxy S8 will be 5.8-inches, the larger model the Galaxy S8 Plus will have a 6.2-inch display (instead of 5.1 and 5.5 on the S7 and S7 Edge).

 How?
 Like many 2017 flagships are expected to deliver, the Galaxy S8 will be completely bezel-less with a display that hugs the edges of the phone on all sides.